AppliedMechanicsLab/ENGN0310/Labs/UniaxialTestingLab.md

 2. how to determine the strain of a point of the specimen? and how the strain of a point relates to the corresponding displacement?

-3. For specimens of the same material but in different geometry, will they have the same mechanical behavior?
+3. For specimens of the same material but in different geometry, will they have the same mechanical behaviors?